 You will also need to consider whether you carry your own pack or not.
 The way the tours work is that porters carry the group equipment, like food, cooking equipment, tents etc – they are super-strong guys, carrying this stuff in huge loads and walking ahead of the hikers to set up camp before they arrive.
 But you can also pay extra to have porters carry your backpack for you, so all you need to carry is a day pack with water, a jacket and snacks etc.

 Now… when I did the trail, I opted to carry my own pack, because it seemed a bit weird to have someone else carry it for me – but I regretted it!
 I hadn’t realised how hard I’d find the altitude and the steepness of the trail, and I guess I overestimated my own strength and endurance!
-The vast majority of people who did the trail at the same time as me had day packs only, so I’d suggest thinking carefully about this option.
+The vast majority of people who did the trail at the same time as me had day packs only, so I’d suggest thinking carefully about this option when you’re preparing for the Inca Trail.

-Costs vary by the tour operator and the size of your group (bigger groups = lower costs per person) and can range between around $600 and $1200 per person for the 4-day Classic Inca Trail.
+Costs vary by the tour operator and the size of your group (bigger groups = lower costs per person) and at the time of writing, can range between around $600 and $1200 per person for the 4-day Classic Inca Trail.
 In addition, you might need the following extras:

 - $20 for hire of walking sticks